netZoo/netZooR/README.md

 library(netZooR)
 ```

+For more details please refer to the [documentation website](https://netzoo.github.io/netZooR/).

 This package will invoke the Python in R environment through reticulate package.
 Configure which version of Python to use if necessary, here in netZooR, Python 3.X is required.
 More details can be found [here](https://cran.r-project.org/web/packages/reticulate/vignettes/versions.html).